rashmisomu/ToDo-List/README.md

 2. Open index.html in your web browser.
 3. Use the "Add" button to add tasks to the list.
-4.To delete a task, click on the task item.
+4. To delete a task, click on the task item.